HillenLin/mavel-heros-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
 It uses Marvel Public Developer APIs (https://gateway.marvel.com/v1/public/characters/).

+# Deployed URL

+This Angular Application has been deployed to Github Pages.
+Please review this link: https://hillenlin.github.io/mavel-heros-portal/ to check.

 # How to use

 1. Using Visual Code to open this folder